Sabique-Islam/Inscribe/content/posts/hashcode13.md

 The one I got hooked on was "**More Portability**".
 It reminded me of an old project I’d built back in my 2nd semester — a **C-based NLP tool** called *[Activity Recommender CLI (ARC)](https://github.com/Sabique-Islam/Activity-Recommender-CLI)*.
 It used GloVe embeddings to suggest group activities based on user interests.

 The problem was — it only worked on my Mac.
-The moment I tried running it on Windows, everything broke — well of course — because it included some external C headers.
+When I tried to run it on Windows, many things broke — well of course — because it included some external C headers.

-Installing external headers and libraries on Windows is painful — unlike UNIX-based systems, you often have to manually build them from source or rely on tools like MSYS2, set include and linker paths yourself, and hope that it works :)
+Installing external headers and libraries on Windows is painful — unlike UNIX-based systems, you often have to manually build them from source or rely on tools like MSYS2, set include and linker paths yourself :)

 So I suggested **More Portability** — it felt both personal and practical.